-Religious Studies (Applied Emphasis) Director of Parish Services Program
+5. Religious Studies (Applied Emphasis)

-The four-year Bachelor of Arts degree in Religious Studies with an Applied Emphasis prepares students to serve full-time within a church setting as a Director of Parish Services.
-Those interested in admission to this program should seek academic advice early in their studies to discuss course sequencing.
+The four-year Bachelor of Arts degree in Religious Studies (Applied Emphasis) prepares students for a variety of ministerial and service roles (see Religious Studies (Applied Emphasis), Section 12.0).
+Some students in this program will intend to serve full-time within a church setting as a Director of Parish Services.
+Those interested in this particular path should seek academic advice early in their studies to discuss course sequencing.
+Other students will intend to broaden and deepen their ability to integrate their academic studies in whatever vocational ministry they undertake.

-For continuation in the degree program, students must have achieved an overall minimum GPA of 2.0, a minimum GPA of 2.3 in courses presented for the Religious Studies (Applied Emphasis) major, a minimum GPA of 2.3 in courses presented for the Parish Services minor, and receive consent of the Director of Parish Services Selection committee.
+For continuation in the degree program, students must have achieved an overall minimum GPA of 2.0, a minimum GPA of 2.3 in courses presented for the Religious Studies (Applied Emphasis) major, a minimum GPA of 2.3 in courses presented for the Religious Studies (Applied Emphasis) minor, and receive consent of the Religious Studies (Applied Emphasis) Selection Committee.

-For more information about the program and to prepare for the interview process, please contact the Director of Church Work Programs.
+For more information about the program and to prepare for the interview process, please contact the Coordinator of the Religious Studies (Applied Emphasis) program.

-Applied Emphasis: 45-60 credits required to include:
+Religious Studies (Applied Emphasis) major: 45-60 credits required, to include: